The Cedars in Portland, ME

 • pro The enhanced assisted living program fills a critical gap and is delivered with intention.

-• pro Across levels of care, The Cedars continues to evolve with professionalism and respect for the people who live there.
+• pro The Cedars continues to evolve with professionalism and respect for the people who live there.

-• pro The campus is very welcoming upon arrival.
+• pro It is very welcoming upon arrival.

 • pro It is an absolutely amazing community with wonderful residents and staff.

-• pro The staff are warm, kind, caring and responsive, and residents are in a safe place with excellent care.
+• pro The staff are warm, kind, caring, and responsive.

-• pro One of the best facilities in the state.
+• pro It is one of the best facilities in the state.

 Cons

-• pro Red emergency calls go unanswered for long periods (often 45 minutes to an hour).
+• pro Red-button calls go unanswered for long periods, sometimes over an hour.

-• pro End-of-life care is inadequately managed, with no proper pain management protocols.
+• pro End-of-life care lacks protocols for pain management and comfort.

 Review